Which of the following statements is not true about the Diels-Ald... | Channels for Pearson+

 1

-Understand the Diels-Alder reaction: It is a [4+2] cycloaddition reaction where a conjugated diene reacts with a dienophile to form a six-membered ring.
+Understand the Diels-Alder reaction: It is a [4+2] cycloaddition reaction, meaning it involves the combination of a four-atom diene and a two-atom dienophile to form a six-membered ring.

-Recognize that the Diels-Alder reaction is stereospecific, meaning the stereochemistry of the reactants is preserved in the product.
+Recognize the stereospecific nature of the Diels-Alder reaction: The reaction maintains the stereochemistry of the reactants, meaning the configuration of substituents in the diene and dienophile is preserved in the product.

+Identify the components involved: The reaction requires a diene, which is a molecule with two conjugated double bonds, and a dienophile, which is typically an alkene or alkyne that can react with the diene.

 Watch next